seanpue/gitdox/README.md

 To start the app, run index.py and log in with admin or your credentials.

-(3) using the spreadsheet editor requires an installation of EtherCalc, and xml validation requires libxml2 and the executable xmllint.
+(3) using the spreadsheet editor requires an installation of EtherCalc.The URL for EtherCalc should be specified in paths.py.

+(4) XML validation requires the execulate xmllint, found in the libxml2-utils package.

 (c) 2016-2017 Shuo Zhang (@zangsir) and Amir Zeldes (@amir-zeldes)